approvals/Approvals.NodeJS/CONTRIBUTING.md

 gulp
 ```

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal styleguide, take care to maintain the existing coding style, most style rules enforce by [eslint](http://eslint.org/).
 Add unit tests for any new or changed functionality.
 Lint and test your code using [gulp](https://github.com/gulpjs/gulp).

-### How to release a new version.
+### How to release a new version

-> These are more notes for me (@staxmanade) so I can recall my steps for release
+> These are more notes for me (@staxmanade) so I can recall how to do a release

 # Inspect package before publish